Automatic Self Cleaning Strainer

 Automatic self cleaning strainers employ a single, electric motor-driven rotating screen and a rigid scraper bar to remove solids from the surface area of the screens when rotated.

 Cleaning of the type is initiated when the motor and flush valve operator is actuated.
 We can provide controls to accomplish these electrical functions.
 We are NSF International certified.

 Automatic Self Cleaning Strainers cleaning cycle must be performed while the strainer is under positive pressure.
 The automatic strainers can be provided in single and duplex configurations.
 Strainers are available in iron, steel, stainless, super duplex, and bronze.

 Automatic Self Cleaning Strainers are manufactured to ISO-9001 and meet all codes: ASME, CE/PED, Lloyds Register, Navy Mil Specs, and others for industrial and marine environments.
-Manufactured in sizes ranging from 1.5 inches to 20 inches in 5 available body styles to match application-specific requirements.
+They are manufactured in sizes ranging from 1.5 inches to 20 inches in 5 available body styles to match application-specific requirements.

-Dannenbaum LLC supplies self-cleaning automatic strainers that are wont to protect pipes and a good range of downstream equipment.
+Dannenbaum LLC supplies self-cleaning automatic strainers that will help protect pipes and a good range of equipment.
 Without adequate filtration, pipes acquire scale buildup causing a rise in the energy required to pump system water.

 As pipe orifices become smaller, more energy is required to pump an equivalent volume of water.
-Pumping dirty water through a piping system can cause poor pump performance.
-For example, you can get excessive scale buildup, contaminant settling, and clogged/fouled equipment.
+Therefore, pumping dirty water through a piping system can cause poor pump performance.

-Reach out to us and learn more about automation and other certification such as ABS, ASME, CE, UL, and ISO-9001 to name just a few.
-An automatic self-cleaning strainer is a type of industrial strainer.
+Reach out to us and learn more about automation and other certification such as ABS, ASME, CE, UL, and ISO-9001, to name just a few.
+For example, an automatic self-cleaning strainer is a type of industrial strainer.